Graduate Research Opportunities

 Faisal welcomes students who are interested in pursuing graduate opportunities in his People, Plants and Policy lab to contact him by email (fmoola@uoguelph.ca).
 The 3P lab presents interdisciplinary opportunities for students to pursue Masters and PhD degrees focused on conservation policy and practice, forest management, plant ecology (at the species and community level) and ethnobotany in partnership with Indigenous Peoples.
 Faisal is particularly interested in students with strong academic backgrounds, who are comfortable with field work and are interested in scholarly collaboration and writing.

-I am also looking to recruit a Master of Arts student to research the design of government datasets in Canada and/or the US (e.g. the National Pollutant Release Inventory or the Enforcement and Compliance History Online datasets) and to experiment in alternative uses of them.
-This research could inform ongoing policy discussions such as those around Canada's Bill C-230 and the US's Justice40 initiative, both of which seek to develop data infrastructures for advancing environmental justice.
-The student would have the opportunity to collaborate with EDGI members on this project.
+I am also looking for students to research the design of environmental governance datasets like Canada's National Pollutant Release Inventory and to experiment in alternative uses of them.
+This research would inform ongoing policy discussions, including those around Canada's Bill C-226 and the US's Justice40 initiative, both of which seek to develop data infrastructures for advancing environmental justice.
+Students would have the opportunity to collaborate with the Environmental and Data Governance Initiative.

 Conservation through Reconciliation